 Inclusive and comparative examination of governments and politics at the subnational level.
 In the federal structure of the United States, states and tribal nations share sovereignty with the national government.
-The course examines subnational policies, processes, and political structures and their potential for success in addressing issues such education, public assistance, pollution, health care, transportation, etc. Prerequisite: 111, or instructor’s permission.
+The course examines local and regional policies, processes, and political structures and their potential for success in addressing issues such education, public assistance, pollution, health care, transportation, etc. Prerequisite: 111, or instructor’s permission.
 Alternate years.

 337 Theory of Public Policy.
 (4)

 Examination of the normative nature of public policy making.
 The principles of public policy analysis are examined.
 Course focuses on the place of equality, efficiency, justice, authority, community, and other principles in the practice and evaluation of policy.
 Policy examples are taken from education, health care, poverty, housing, crime, employment and other areas.
 Every year.

 Analysis of public policy expectations, processes and decisions as they influence and are influenced by men and women differently.
 Students investigate criteria for gender-neutral policies, and evaluate the value and likelihood of such policy approaches.
 Alternate years.